purpleidea/flabbergast/flabbergast-manual.md

 As general background, this guide assumes some previous experience programming.
 Familiarity with one functional language and one object-oriented language is helpful.
 A deeper understanding of a dynamically-typed object-oriented languages can be extremely helpful, though not necessary.
 Use of a macro processor might provide some extra insights.

 Flabbergast has many of the same data types as many other languages: Booleans, integers, floating-point numbers, and strings; which look and act much like they do in other languages.
 It also has two special data types: frames and templates.
 Note that there are no functions (first class or otherwise); templates can do some of the work of functions.
-Flabbergast is purely functional: everything is an expression and no expression can have indirect consequences on another expression.
+Flabbergast is pure and declarative: everything is an expression and no expression can have indirect consequences on another expression.

 Frames are similar to Perl's hashes, Python's objects, JavaScript's objects and C#'s anonymous classes.
 A frame is a dictionary/map between identifiers and values, which may be of any of the aforementioned types.
 Frames are immutable upon creation.
 Each entry in a frame is called an _attribute_, having a _name_ and a _value_.
 The entire scope of a file is also one big frame: